iturrovia/ptmf2pcap/README.md

 ## How to use ptmf2pcap?

-First of all, get ptmf2pcap.jar and ptmf2pcap.bat from https://github.com/fran-ovia/ptmf2pcap/releases
+First o all, go to this repository's releases section (https://github.com/fran-ovia/ptmf2pcap/releases) and download ptmf2pcap.jar and (optionally) ptmf2pcap.bat too.

-There are two ways of using it:
+There are two ways of using ptmf2pcap:

 **A. Just double-clicking on ptmf2pcap.jar file:**